 The “spin” (angular momentum) + the “electric terms” + the “magnetic terms” = Quantum gravity

 Temptations of Theory, Strategies of Evidence: P. M. S. Blackett and the Earth’s Magnetism, 1947-52.
 By Mary Jo Nye, The British Journal for the History of Science, Vol. 32, No. 1 (Mar., 1999), pp. 69-92.
 Published by Cambridge University Press on behalf of The British Society for the History of Science.
 Stable URL: http://www.jstor.org/stable/4027970

 The great physicist, father of quantum mechanics, Niels Bohr proposed to model the atom after the Solar system.
 I propose to do it the other way around.
 It is not to say that the Solar system is exactly like an atom, but that it is structured according to similar principles.

-In the following drawings, some circular orbits of satellites around the earth are compared with the electron orbits within the hydrogen atom.
+In the following drawings, some circular orbits of satellites around Earth are compared with the electron orbits within the hydrogen atom.
 In all cases equilibrium orbits are shown in which the centripetal acceleration is equal to the gravity or electrical force pulling the satellite or electron toward the center.
-Both illustrations are drawn to the scales of the earth and the Bohr radius.
+Both illustrations are drawn to the scales of Earth and the Bohr radius.
 Despite the great difference in size, approximately 20 orders of magnitude, these orbits are identical in their mathematical descriptions.